 - If you feel that you're in any danger, try to leave the situation and get to a blue phone to call Public Safety (401.863-4111).
 If that's not possible look around and see if there's anyone else's help you can enlist.
 Don't be afraid to be loud and draw attention to yourself.

 - If you feel you can respond safely, try to respond in a way that does not escalate the situation.
 Insulting your harasser or casting aspersions on his/her own humanity or sexuality typically isn't a good method either.

 - You can also report homophobic and biphobic harassment to Brown through the Office of Student Life (401.863-3800 Dean Carla Hansen) or the Special Victims Unit of the Department of Public Safety (863-2542).

 - Get support from the LGBTQ Resource Center (863-3062, Faunce House, Room 321) or the student group Queer Alliance.

 Remember that if you've been harassed it's normal to feel upset, angry, or sad.
 Talk to someone you trust to help you work through your feelings and decide if there's something more you want to do.
-There is help on campus for getting through this including Psychological Services, and the Office of Student Life.
+There is help on campus for getting through this including Counseling and Psychological Services, and the Office of Student Life.